steamship-core/python-client/DEVELOPING.md

 }
 ```

-For NLUDB employees who may be testing against a server running on localhost, additionally add the following `apiBase` argument to your `test` profile:
+For Steamship employees who may be testing against a server running on localhost, additionally add the following `apiBase` argument to your `test` profile:

 ```
 {